We’re one of the first colleges in the country to offer undergraduate student/faculty research in chemistry, beginning in 1947.

 - COLLEGE AWARDS

-- One NSF Graduate Research Fellowship Honorable Mention was awarded to Monica Ohnsorg ’16
+- National Science Foundation Graduate Research Fellowship Honorable Mention

-- The Inorganic Chemistry Award from the American Chemical Society was awarded to Monica Ohnsorg
+- Inorganic Chemistry Award from the American Chemical Society

 - NATIONAL RECOGNITION